flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 ~~~~~~~

 To switch on Smagorinsky's model set the eddyViscType to $1$ in the *paramerter_flexi.ini* file.
 In addition, the following parameters have to be set.
 CS is the Smagorinsky constant usually chosen around $0.11$ for wall bounded turbulent flows and the turbulent Prandtl number is commonly set to $0.6$.
-To guarantee a stable wall-bounded turbulent flow simulation in combination with Smagorinsky's model VanDriest damping has to be switched on to ensure zero eddy viscosity close to the channel walls.
+To ensure the correct behaviour of the eddy viscosity provided by Smagorinsky's model when approaching a wall, Van Driest type damping has to be switched on.

 ~~~~~~~
     ! ================================================ !